Table of Contents

 How to Optimize the Effect — Noise Reduction Tips

-When you are on step 5, you’ll notice that, above the OK button, there are default settings for Noise Reduction, Sensitivity, and Frequency Smoothing (bands).
+When you reach step 5, you’ll notice that the default settings for Noise Reduction, Sensitivity, and Frequency Smoothing (bands) are above the OK button.

 In most cases, these default settings are more than enough to clean up a clip, especially if you’re a beginner.